LVGL Graphics

 This action pauses the activity of LVGL, including rendering.

 • show_snow (Optional, boolean): When paused, display random colored pixels across the entire screen in order to minimize screen burn-in, to relief the tension put on each individual pixel.
+See Prevent burn-in of LCD for an example which demonstrates how to use this.

 on_...: